Golden Isles of Georgia: Maritime Center

-The Maritime Center makes its home in the Historic Coast Guard Station.
-Filled with interactive exhibits and galleries, this interesting museum offers an exciting look at coastal Georgia's natural assets, maritime and military history.
-Explore seven galleries featuring a variety of hands-on exhibits and activities.
+The Maritime Center makes its home in the historic Coast Guard Station.
+It has interactive exhibits and galleries featuring coastal Georgia's natural assets, maritime and military history.

-The historic U.S. Coast Guard Station at East Beach on St. Simons Island was one of 45 U.S. Coast Guard Stations built around the country by the Works Progress Administration (WPA).
+The U.S. Coast Guard Station at East Beach on St. Simons Island was one of 45 U.S. Coast Guard Stations built around the country by the Works Progress Administration (WPA).
 Work on the East Beach Station began in Fall 1935.
 It is believed to be one of only three surviving stations from that era.

 The station and boathouse had its "First Watch" on April 1, 1937.
 When the station first opened, the original beachfront was just a few feet from the front door.
 Today the station is separated from the beach by a large parking lot.